abacusorg/zeldovich-PLT/README.md

 If `ZD_k_cutoff != 1`, then the actual `ZD_NumBlock` will be `ZD_NumBlock*ZD_k_cutoff`.
 See `ZD_k_cutoff` for details.

+Both this variable and `ZD_Seed` affect the output phases.

 `ZD_Pk_filename`: *string*
 The file name of the input power spectrum.